Dipanwita-biswas-lab/Dipanwita-biswas-lab/README.md

 - 👋 Hi, I’m @Dipanwita-biswas-lab
 - 👀 I’m interested in data wranging and study about the data
-- 🌱 I’m currently learning Datascience and data analysis using python
+- 🌱 I’m currently learning data analysis using python -Also keen in learningBig data tech like hbase, hive, spark, kafka
 - 💞️ I’m looking to collaborate on the same
 - 📫 How to reach me dippybiswas@gmail.com